Northeast Kingdom Waste Management District

 Ballasts

 Ballasts labeled 'no-PCBs" can be recycled as scrap metal.
-If there is no mention of PCBs, the ballast is assumed to contain PCBs and must be brought to a HHW Collection Event or to at the Lyndonville Recycling Center.
+If there is no mention of PCBs, the ballast is assumed to contain PCBs and must be brought to a Household Hazardous Waste collection or to at the Lyndonville Recycling Center.
 Call for more details.

 Car batteries and other lead-acid batteries are banned from landfill disposal and can be disposed of at many NEKWMD recycling centers year round.
 If your community does not collect lead-acid batteries, bring to Lyndonville recycling center.